Quality of Life

 The Brain Injury Peer Visitor Association®:

-- Has a 125-member team of trained volunteers.
+- Is a 150-member team of trained volunteers.

 - Is a Peer Visitor program for ALL types of brain injuries, for example: